41 Thanksgiving Appetizers to Keep the Family Happy

 Can you make satisfying, sinfully good appetizers without meat, poultry, fish, eggs, dairy, or honey?
 Absolutely.
 And the proof is in the tasting with these to-die-for Thanksgiving recipes.

-It’s not easy to find a dish that will please both vegans and the rest of the guest list, but portobello mushrooms and pecans are so satisfyingly meaty, that everyone will be making a beeline for these.
+It’s not easy to find a dish that will please both vegans and the rest of the guest list, but portobello mushrooms and walnuts are so satisfyingly meaty that everyone will be making a beeline for these.

 You won’t find a more elegant appetizer than this sweet and savory combination of Medjool dates, caramelized onions, and cremini mushrooms, with a terrific cashew cheese made from scratch.